 - The actual sentence or disposal given to you for the offence; and

 - How recent the offences were.

 Our criminal record indicator provides a 'no cost' way of determining whether or not you will pass our criminality criteria.
 The logic of the indicator mirrors that which is used by members of our licensing team when they make their decision.

 Try our criminal record indicator

-If you are applying for or are renewing an SIA licence and you currently live in Scotland or overseas, our procedure is to request a criminality check from Disclosure Scotland.
+If you are applying for or are renewing an SIA licence and you currently live in Scotland, our procedure is to request a criminality check from Disclosure Scotland.
 Disclosure Scotland uses a paper based process, which is therefore reliant on the speed of the postal service.

 The first stage of this process is that you will receive a Disclosure Scotland application form.
 Please complete this carefully and return to us as soon as possible.